deleugpn/blog/content/blog/el4k-my-journey-through-aws-elk-stack/index.md

 You see, we have one of those so-called AWS Classic Account which existed before VPC was ever a thing.
-And in that account we have 1 SQS Queue which is worked by a Logstash container on a newer and limited account that only holds some generic (not-relevant) things and AWS Elasticsearch.
+And in that account we have 1 SQS Queue which is worked by a Logstash container on a newer and limited account that holds AWS Elasticsearch and some other things.

 ![Legacy Setup](./1.png)